 Although having one is not required by law, many platforms, including Facebook, recommend and may ask that integrated applications include them.

-A terms and conditions agreement allows you, the business owner, to maintain your rights, protect your investments, and limit your liability.
+A T&C agreement allows you, the business owner, to maintain your rights, protect your investments, and limit your liability.

 Below, we’ve outlined four reasons why you should use one:

 1. Maintain your rights

 As the owner of the website or application, you have rights.
 However, in order to guarantee that they are enforceable and respected, you must have a legal document that is visible to the user.

 You may not think of it this way, but your company logo, the content you’ve created, the images you’ve used, your website designs, and the features you’ve implemented are all your property.
 In fact, this is called intellectual property.